fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Jesus is believed to have raised people from the dead, as mentioned in al-Imran (3) 49.
 Although no detail is given as to who was raised or the circumstance, at least three people are mentioned in detail in the Gospel (a daughter of Jairus, a widow's son at Nain, and Lazarus).

-Prescience
+### Prescience
 Jesus was able to predict, or had foreknowledge, of what was hidden or unknown to others.
 One example is Jesus would answer correctly any and every question anyone asked him.
 Another example is Jesus knew what people had just eaten, as well as what they had stored in their homes.

 #### Table of food from heaven

 In the fifth chapter of the Quran, al-Ma'ida (5) 112–115, a narration mentions the disciples of Jesus requesting a table laden with food, and for it to be a special day of commemoration for them in the future.
-This may be a possible reference to the Eucharist according to professor of Islamic and Arabic studies W. Montgomery Watt (d.
-2006).
-According to professor of comparative religions Geoffrey Parrinder (d.
-2005), it is unclear if this story parallels the Gospel's Last Supper or the feeding the multitude, but may be tied to the Arabic word ʿīd (Muslim festival):

     Allah the Exalted said: (Remember) when the disciples said: "0 Jesus, son of Mary!
 Can your Lord send down to us a table spread (with food) from heaven?"
 Jesus said: "Fear Allah, if you are indeed believers."
 They said: "We wish to eat thereof and to be stronger in Faith, and to know that you have indeed told us the truth and that we ourselves be its witnesses."

     Jesus, son of Mary, said: "0 Allah, our Lord!
-Send us from heaven a table spread (with food) that there may be for us - for the first and the last of us - a festival and a sign from You; and provide us sustenance, for You are the Best of sustainers."
-Allah said: "I am going to send it down unto you, but if any of you after that disbelieves, then I will punish him with a torment such as Iha ye not inflicted on anyone among (all) the Alamin (mankind and jinn)."
+Send us from heaven a table spread (with food) that there may be for us -- for the first and the last of us -- a festival and a sign from You; and provide us sustenance, for You are the Best of sustainers."
+Allah said: "I am going to send it down unto you, but if any of you after that disbelieves, then I will punish him with a torment such as I have not inflicted on anyone among (all) the Alamin (mankind and jinn)."
     Quran Ayah 5:112-116

-In a record by the Sunni exegete Tabari, before the last supper, the threat of death made him anxious.
+In a record by the Sunni exegete Tabari, before the last supper, the threat of death made Isa anxious.
 Therefore, Jesus invited his disciples for the last supper.
 After the meal, he washed their hands and performed their ablutions to wipe their hands on his clothing.
 Afterwards Jesus replied to them: "As for that I have done to you tonight, in that I served you the meal and washed your hands in person, let it be an example for you.
 Since you indeed consider me to be better than you, do not be haughty in relation to each other but rather expand yourselves for each other as I have expanded myself for you."
 After instructing the disciples in his teachings, Jesus foretells that one of them would deny him and another betray him.
-However, in accordance with Islamic views on Jesus' death, just a corpse in semblance of Jesus was crucified and Jesus himself was raised to God.

-Other miracles
-Many stories and narratives have been developed over the years about Jesus, containing certain inherent lessons or providing meaning due to the lack of detail in the Quran regarding Jesus.
-Some of these narratives are similar in nature to the New Testament, while some portray Jesus in a very human manner.

-Besides some detailed summaries of miracles of Jesus mentioned by Muslim writers over the centuries, from adulthood (like walking on water – also found in the Gospel – and causing loaves of bread to come from the ground), some other miracles from childhood include: explaining the Muslim creed fundamentals to a schoolmaster, revealing who the thieves were to a wealthy chief, filling empty jars of something to drink, providing food and wine for a tyrannical king while also proving to this king his power in raising a dead man from the dead, raising a child accidentally killed, and causing the garments from a single-colored vat to come out with various colors.

-Healing a royal official's son

-Al-Tabari (d.
-923) reports a story of an adult Jesus' encounter with a certain king in the region and the healing of his son.
-The identity of the king is not mentioned while legend suggests Philip the Tetrarch.
-The corresponding Bible reference is "the royal official's son".

-Greed and truth-telling
-A legendary story of a miracle by a young Jesus, used as a hard-learned lesson popularly found in Middle Eastern lore according to professor Ayoub, has to do with a Jewish man and loaves of bread.
-Although carrying a polemic tone, the lesson centers on greed with truth-telling woven into the narration.
-It is a story found often in children's books.

-Inherent wisdom

-Another legendary miracle story is one regarding Jesus' childhood wisdom.
-This legend, reported through al-Tabari from ibn Ishaq, talks about Mary sending Jesus to a religious school and the teacher being astonished to find Jesus already knowing the information being taught / discussed.

-Food in children's homes
-Another story from al-Tabari tells of a young Jesus playing with the youths of his village and telling them what food their parents were preparing for them at home.

-According to the details of the narrative, some parents became annoyed and forbade their children to play with Jesus, suspecting he was a magician.
-As a result, the parents kept their children away from Jesus and gathered their children into a single house.
-One day, feeling lonely, Jesus went out looking for his friends, and coming upon this house he asked the parents where their children were.
-The parents lied, responding that the children were not there.
-After Jesus asks who, then, is in the house, the parents call Jesus a pig.
-Jesus then says "Let there be swine in this house", turning all the children into swine.

-Revelation
+### Revelation

 Muslims believe that God revealed to Jesus a new scripture, al-Injīl (the Gospel), while also declaring the truth of the previous revelations: al-Tawrat (the Torah) and al-Zabur (the Psalms).
 The Quran speaks favorably of al-Injīl, which it describes as a scripture that fills the hearts of its followers with meekness and piety.
-Traditional Islamic exegesis claiming the biblical message to have been distorted or corrupted (tahrif), is termed ta'yin al-mubham ("resolution of ambiguity").
-This polemic effort has its origins in the medieval period with Abd al-Jabbar ibn Ahmad's writings.

 Regarding the Law of Moses, the Quran indicates that Jesus never abolished Jewish laws but rather confirmed them, while making partial abrogations only.
 Islam rejects Paul's theology of justification before God by faith alone as held by some Protestants or faith through grace as held by Catholics, Orthodox and most mainline Protestants.
-Jesus' legal perspective did not involve a New Covenant concerning works,[citation needed] but to simply modify those existing laws.[citation needed] Shabir Ally considers this understanding to corroborate with the canonical gospels that include Matthew 5:17.
+Jesus' legal perspective did not involve a New Covenant concerning works, but to simply modify those existing laws.
+Shabir Ally considers this understanding to corroborate with the canonical gospels that include Matthew 5:17.

 ### Disciples

-In the Qur'an
 The following is a list of all the Qur'anic references to the disciples of Jesus:

     But when Jesus felt [persistence in] disbelief from them, he said, "Who are my supporters for [the cause of] Allah?"
 The disciples said, "We are supporters for Allah.
 We have believed in Allah and testify that we are Muslims [submitting to Him].